2023 Speyside Golf Festival - 4th to 8th September

 1. Age - Players must be 18 years and older.

 2. Handicap - The maximum permitted WHS handicap for competitors is 28 for men and 36 for ladies.
-All must be members of a recognized golf club, or affiliated to their country’s governing body, and must present a current & active handicap certificate from their club (in accordance with WHS).
+All must be members of a recognized golf club affiliated to their country’s governing body, and must present a current & active handicap certificate from their club (in accordance with WHS).

 3. Format - Play for both Ladies & Gents will be in 3-ball.
 The main competition is an aggregate Stableford, best 4 out of 5 scores, for the overall competition but there will also be daily competitions for both Ladies and Gentlemen.